-Any written material will be circulated to all parties at least 5 school days before the date of the meeting.
 The committee will not normally accept, as evidence, recordings of conversations that were obtained covertly and without the informed consent of all parties being recorded.
 The committee will also not review any new complaints at this stage or consider evidence unrelated to the initial complaint to be included.
 New complaints must be dealt with from Stage 1 of the procedure.

-The meeting will be held in private.
+The meeting or date of the review of written representations will be held in private.
 Electronic recordings of meetings or conversations are not normally permitted unless a complainant's own disability or special needs require it.
 Prior knowledge and consent of all parties attending must be sought before meetings or conversations take place.
 Consent will be recorded in any minutes taken.